The doctoral programmes include humanities, sciences, economics, management and languages.

 How much are the Doctoral enrolment fees?

-Strating from academic year 2017/18, PhD students will pay only stamp duty and Regional taxes for the right to study which is defined annually by the Veneto Region.
+Payment of stamp duty and regional tax for the right to study is required, the amount of which is determined annually by the Veneto Region.

 I'm a winner, can I give up the scholarship?